bedops/bedops/docs/content/reference/file-management/compression/starchcat.rst

 The :ref:`starchcat` utility parses the metadata from each of the 23 inputs, determines what data to either simple copy or reprocess, and then it performs the merge.
 Cleanup is performed afterwards, as necessary, and the output is a brand new :ref:`starch` file, written to ``humanGenome.starch``.

 .. note:: No filtering or processing is performed on extracted BED elements, before they are written to the final output.
 Thus, *it is possible for duplicate BED elements to occur*.
+It would be easy to use the ``--signature`` option to validate the expected content of a new Starch archive.

    However, the final archive is sorted per :ref:`sort-bed` ordering, so that data extracted from this archive will be ready for use with BEDOPS utilities.